Classification of Turbines – steam supply and exhaust conditions

 - low toxicity

-The process steam can be produced by back-pressure steam turbines, which also generates mechanical work (or electrical energy).
+The process steam can be produced by back-pressure steam turbines, which also generate mechanical work (or electrical energy).
 Back-pressure turbines expand the live steam supplied by the boiler to the pressure at which the steam is required for the process.
-The exhaust pressure is controlled by a regulating valve to suit the needs of the process steam pressure.
-Back-pressure turbines are commonly found at refineries, district heating units, pulp and paper plants, and desalination facilities where large amounts of low pressure process steam are needed.
+A regulating valve controls the exhaust pressure to suit the needs of the process steam pressure.
+Back-pressure turbines are commonly found at refineries, district heating units, pulp and paper plants, and desalination facilities where large amounts of low-pressure process steam are needed.
 The electric power generated by the back-pressure turbine is directly proportional to the amount of process steam required.